 Gravitational lensing has proved to be a powerful tool for detecting low-mass planets.
 The method works approximately as follows.
 Suppose we look at some distant star and measure its brightness.
 Suppose further that, by chance, a star at an intermediate distance moves between us and the distant star.
-Rays of the distant star's light that would have traveled past us in the absence of the intermediate star are now bent so that they reach us (see fig. 8.19).
+Rays of the distant star's light that would have traveled past us in the absence of the intermediate star are now bent so that they reach us (see fig. 8.20).
 Thus, we observe more light from the distant star when an intermediate-distance star is present.
 Moreover, we receive even more light (although only a very tiny amount more) if a planet is orbiting the intermediate-distance star.

 It is very rare to find an intermediate star with an orbiting planet that is properly positioned.
 Thus, to search for planets by this method, astronomers monitor the brightness of millions of stars, and computers scan millions of bits of data for the tiny increase in brightness of a lensing event.
-For example, in 2005, astronomers detected a brightening event in OGLE-2005-BLG-390.\ Calculations based on the light change show that the dim (and cool) star contains a little less than one-quarter as much matter as our Sun and that the planet is only about six times more massive than the Earth and orbits its star at distance of about 2.9 AU (roughly three times the Earth-Sun distance).
+For example, in 2005 astronomers detected a brightening event in OGLE-2005-BLG-390.
+Calculations based on the light change show that the dim (and cool) star contains a little less than one-quarter as much mass as our Sun and that the planet is only about six times more massive than the Earth and orbits its star at distance of about 2.9 AU (roughly three times the Earth-Sun distance).
 The planet's small mass implies that it could not have drawn in a significant quantity of hydrogen or helium, so it cannot be a gas giant planet like Jupiter.
 Moreover, because the star turns out to be so cool and because the planet is farther from its star than the Earth is from the Sun, the planet must also be very cold.
-Thus, it is probably an icy planet, perhaps like a huge Pluto.
-Six more of these brightening events were detected in the following three years, including one planet that is only about 40% more massive than Earth.
+Thus, it is probably an icy planet, perhaps like a large Pluto.
+More than a dozen more of these brightening events were detected in subsequent years, including one planet that is only about 40 percent more massive than Earth.
+This gravitational lensing method shows promise for detecting low-mass planets, but recently another technique has succeeded in detecting even smaller exoplanets.